 Our imaging data from the two samples were acquired using two scanners: data from all sample 1 participants and part of sample 2 were acquired in one scanner and the remaining sample 2 participants were acquired in a different scanner.
 All scans were performed on the same platform (3 Tesla GE Signa MRI) and with the same scanning parameters.
 Additionally, all regression models in the current analysis included a covariate for scanner to account for potential differences between the scanners.

 Functional images were recorded using a reverse spiral sequence (TR = 2000 ms, TE = 30 ms, flip angle = 90°, 43 axial slices, FOV = 220 mm, slice thickness = 3mm; voxel size = 3.44 x 3.44 x 3.0 mm).
 We also acquired in-plane T1-weighted images (43 slices; slice thickness = 3 mm; voxel size = .86 x .86 x 3.0mm) and high-resolution T1-weighted images (SPGR; 124 slices; slice thickness = 1.02 x 1.02 x 1.2 mm) for use in co-registration and normalization.

 Functional data were pre-processed and analyzed using Statistical Parametric Mapping (SPM8, Wellcome Department of Cognitive Neurology, Institute of Neurology, London, UK).
 To allow for the stabilization of the blood oxygen-level dependent (BOLD) signal, the first four volumes (eight seconds) of each run were discarded prior to analysis.
 Functional images were despiked using the 3dDespike program as implemented in the AFNI toolbox (Cox, 1996).
 Next, data were corrected for differences in the time of slice acquisition using interpolation; the first slice served as the reference slice.
 Data were then spatially realigned to the first functional image.
 We then co-registered the functional and structural images using a two-stage procedure.
 First, in-plane T1 images were registered to the mean functional image.
 Next, high-resolution T1 images were registered to the in-plane 16 image.
 After co-registration, high-resolution structural images were skull-stripped using the VBM8 toolbox for SPM8 (http://dbm.neuro.uni-jena.de/vbm), and then normalized to the skull-stripped MNI template provided by FSL.
 Finally, functional images were smoothed using a Gaussian kernel (8 mm FWHM).

-The two rounds of the Cyberball task were modeled as blocks: an inclusion block and an exclusion block.
+The two rounds of the Cyberball game were modeled as blocks: an inclusion block and an exclusion block.
 The current analysis focused on neural activation during the exclusion vs. inclusion contrast.
 The six rigid-body translation and rotation parameters derived from spatial realignment were included as nuisance regressors.
 Data were high-pass filtered with a cutoff of 128s.

 2.5 Brain Regions of Interest (ROIs)